tsnl/qy/doc/Pitch.md

   - the user only defines methods that operate on a specific piece of state
     - these may also behave like properties
     - cannot define methods on union datatypes
-  - there are no global variables: top-level definitions either types or methods
+  - there are no global variables: top-level definitions either types, methods, or immutable constant bindings.
   - `self` is a built-in keyword argument
+- Interfaces will be supported in a future version of the language to enable dynamic dispatch without duck dispatch.

 ```
 # example 1

+# note that there is a global namespace, module names must start with uppercase
+# letters, and each file is a singleton type that may contain other types.
+# note the TId/vid distinction.
 use Math;
 use Gfx;

+pi = 3.14159;

 Vec2F = (x: Float, y: Float);
 Robot = (position: *Vec2F, angle_deg: Float, pen_down: Bool);

-Robot.new () = {
+Robot.new_default () = {
   Robot(Vec2F(0, 0), 0, Bool.False);
 };
 Robot.pen_down (self) () = {